FEE-HELP

 Semester 1 census date

-Semester 2 census date
+Semester 2 begins

 Advisory information